rockettheme/docs/Docs/grav/themes/remnant/particle_mini.md

 ![](assets/particle_mini1.jpg)

-The **Mini Player** particle enables you quickly and easily add embedded audio content to your page.
+The **Mini Player** particle enables you to quickly and easily add embedded audio content to your page.

 Here are the topics covered in this guide: